-We know all too well that using ceramics over time involve some of them becoming chipped or broken.
-Instead of throwing them away there is an alternative, a Japanese practice that highlights and enhances the breaks thus adding value to the broken object.
+We know all too well that using ceramics over time will involve some of them becoming chipped or broken.
+Instead of throwing them away there is a Japanese practice which highlights and enhances the breaks creating a beautiful piece of art.

 Kintsugi is the process of repairing ceramics traditionally with lacquer and gold, leaving a gold seam where the cracks were.